rmottanet/unauthscout/docs/en/content/osint-flow.md

 Future extensions follow the same flow:

-* New provider → new module
+* New provider → new module → normalization to **unified schema**
 * New endpoint → new schema
-* New output format → CLI-level concern
+* New output format or intelligence → CLI & report layer concern

-The OSINT flow remains stable.
+The OSINT flow remains stable; the intelligence layer extends it without alteration.

 ## Summary